haraka/Haraka/docs/tutorials/SettingUpOutbound.md

 Now edit config/smtp.ini - change the port to 587.

 Next we setup our plugins.
 We need the tls and auth plugin.
-TLS is required, since auth does not advertise AUTH capability on unencrypted connections from other than localhost:
+AUTH capability is only advertised after TLS/SSL negotiation (except for connections from the local host):

     echo "tls
     auth/flat_file" > config/plugins